Shasank-pandey/Frontend-Interview/<Product Company> quick prep questions.md

  - Throttle
  - customSetInterval (stop, resume, pause)
  - Polyfill for **new** keyword in JS
  - write function to memoize param and decide need to execute function or cached?
  - Object.freeze and  Object.seal
+ - lodash deepclone() an get()

 ## Advanced Web developement
  - Service worker and web worker